zChen-1/CPSC-481-Final-Project/README.md

-## How to use
+## Requirements
 python.exe -m pip install --upgrade pip

 pip install scikit-learn pandas flask

-## To run
+## How to use
+1. Open terminal or IDE
-1. change directory to where downloaded file is located
+2. Change directory to where downloaded file is located
-2. run python chatbot.py or python3 chabot.py on terminal or IDE
+3. Run python chatbot.py or python3 chabot.py
-3. Wait until Flask app is connected
+4. Wait until Flask app is connected
-4. Open web browser with http://127.0.0.1:5501
+5. Open web browser with http://127.0.0.1:5501
+6. Chat with TuffyChatbot